ryanhu-tech/PCoT/README.md

 ## License
-This project is licensed under the terms of the MIT License.
-See `LICENSE.txt` for details.
+This codebase is licensed under the terms of the MIT License.
+Our novel two datasets are licensed under Attribution-NonCommercial-NoDerivatives 4.0 International - See `LICENSE.txt` for details.